lfurtkevicova/gislab-my-notes/docs/general/terms.rst

    Serf as a decentralized solution for service discovery and orchestration.

+*Tmux*
+   *Terminal multiplexer* is a software application usually used to multiplex several virtual consoles, enabling a number of terminals to be created, accessed, and controlled from a single screen; it may be detached from a screen and continue running in the background, then later reattached

 *Travis CI*
    a FOSS, hosted, distributed continuous integration service used to build and test software projects hosted at GitHub, it is configured by adding a